hannobraun/fornjot/release-operator/README.md

 The `--token` can also be set using on the environment using `CARGO_REGISTRY_TOKEN`.

 The `--crate` option should be repeated for every crate to publish.
-Since the example is called from the `release-operator` sub0directory, all paths are relative to that location.
+Since the example is called from the `release-operator` subdirectory, all paths are relative to that location.
 The order matters; the crates are published top to bottom.

 There is an option `--dry-run` flag, which defaults to `false`.
 Set it to run the entire process without uploading any artifacts.